-contract An agreement between two or more parties that creates enforceable rights and obligations.
+contract An agreement between two or more parties that

+creates enforceable rights and obligations.

-contract asset An entity's right to consideration in exchange for goods or services that the entity has transferred to a customer when that right is conditioned on something other than the passage of time contract liability An entity's obligation to transfer goods or services to a customer for which the entity has received consideration (or the amount is due)
+contract asset An entity's right to consideration in exchange for goods or services that the entity has transferred to a customer when that right is conditioned on something other than the passage of time (for example, the entity's future performance).

+contract liability An entity's obligation to transfer goods or services to a customer for which the entity has received consideration (or the amount is due)